tbmreza/hh200-docs/docs/index.md

     * **(Alternative 2)** Utilize "Flows".
 To my knowledge, at the time of writing, simulating parallel users is tricky even with this premium feature.

 !!! abstract "Hurl"
-    [Hurl](https://hurl.dev) version unspecified to keep things conceptual, but the main bit can look as follows for the simplest case of testing one user.
+    Without specifying the Hurl version to keep things conceptual, the main bit can look as follows for the simplest case of testing one user.
-    ```sh
+    ```sh linenums="1"
     POST http://staging.example.com/login
     Content-Type: application/json
     {